moeni27/MusicTanvas/README.md

 ### Prerequisites
 #### NuGet Packages
 - **NAudio**: A powerful audio library for .NET that provides audio playback and manipulation capabilities.
-- **Sprite**: A library for managing sprite graphics in WPF applications.
 - **Tanvas.TanvasTouch.WpfUtilities**: Utilities for integrating Tanvas touch technology with WPF applications.
 - **Python.NET**: A package that allows Python code to interoperate with .NET applications, enabling the use of .NET libraries in Python scripts.
 - **MathNet.Numerics**: The numerical foundation of the Math.NET project, providing methods and algorithms for numerical computations in science, engineering, and everyday use.